 Magnet and lottery schools are free to students who live within the school's district boundaries.

 Magnet schools are funded by local, state and federal tax dollars and receive the same funding rate as other schools in the district that operates them.
-District schools receive an average of $10,850 per student.
 Schools can also receive grants and corporate sponsorships.

 There may be admission criteria required at magnet schools.
 Many magnet schools have a competitive entrance process, requiring an entrance exam, interview, or audition.